Virtual-Viking-Longship/Ship-Annotations/object_annotations/seachest.md

 Kurt Schietzel, _Unearthing Hedeby: An Archaeological Exploration of the Early Medieval Settlement of Hedeby: Documentation and Chronicle 1963-2013_, with Flemming Bau et al. (Wachholtz, 2022).

-Ole Crumlin-Pedersen, Viking-Age Ships and Shipbuilding in Hedeby, Illustrated edition (Viking Ship Museum, 1996).
+Ole Crumlin-Pedersen, _Viking-Age Ships and Shipbuilding in Hedeby_, Illustrated edition (Viking Ship Museum, 1996).